WeBuddhist/convention-award/README.md

 - Application fee introduced (variable by country, e.g. 1,000–5,000 INR)
 - Formal selection committee with defined criteria
 - Attendance and certificate eligibility tracking
-- No free accommodation — participants arrange and cover their own stay
 - Alumni and volunteer pipeline from BCC 2026

 ### 🎤 Convention Programming